Next-Generation Compiler Technologies

 You can see the results in Figure 2.
 Tencent* saw even higher gains, but I'll let James talk about that.
 Versus older, installed-base compiler technology, I would say that substantial gains are somewhat common, especially when both are compared on newer hardware where we've optimized for our latest compute capabilities.

-Ready for Intel’s Max Series CPUs & GPUs
+Ready for Intel® Max Series Products

-SH: Intel Max Series processors are outstanding accelerators for high-performance computing and AI workloads.
+Steve: Intel® Max Series processors are outstanding accelerators for high-performance computing and AI workloads.
 We enabled many new compiler and runtime optimizations to achieve leadership performance for HPC and AI applications.

-Prefetching, Async-offloading, atomic-free reduction support, optimal share-local memory, explicit SIMD, ND-range parallel execution, and native fast-math are just a few examples.
+Prefetching, async offloading, atomic-free reduction support, optimal share-local memory, explicit SIMD, ND-range parallel execution, and native fast math are just a few examples.

 All these capabilities will take advantage of the latest architecture and instruction-set advances like Intel® Xe Matrix Extensions.